ClassiCube/ClassiCube/misc/hosting-webclient.md

 1) Download `classicube.net/static/classicube.js`, then upload it to `static/classisphere.js` on the webserver
 2) Download `classicube.net/static/default.zip`,   then upload it to `static/default.zip` on the webserver

-The play.html page is the trickiest part, because how to implement it is website-specific. (depends on how your website is structured, what webserver you use, etc)
+The play.html page is the trickiest part, because how to implement this is website-specific. (depends on how your website is styled, what webserver you use, what programming language is used to generate the html, etc)

 #### Embedding the game in play.html